jddunn/tenets/docs/blog/cursor-claude-setup.md

 ## Overview

-Tenets is a **local MCP server** that provides NLP-powered code context to AI coding assistants.
+Tenets is a **local MCP server** with two core capabilities:

+1. **Intelligent code context** — NLP-powered ranking finds relevant files automatically
+2. **Automatic tenets injection** — Your guiding principles are included in every prompt

 This guide covers installation, configuration, and verification for all major MCP hosts.

-**What you'll set up:**
-- Tenets MCP server binary
-- IDE/tool configuration
-- Verification that tools are available

 **Time required:** 5-10 minutes